 The number of drug seizures in any given period can be affected by such factors as law enforcement resources, strategies, and priorities, and by the vulnerability of traffickers to law enforcement activities.
 However, drug seizures are considered indirect indicators of the supply and availability of drugs (see Standard Table 13).
-Data for drug seizures are recorded independently by both the Revenue Commissioners Customs Division and AGS, and each will be presented separately below.
+Data for drug seizures are recorded independently by both the Revenue Customs Division and AGS, and each will be presented separately below.

-Revenue Commissioners Customs Division seizures
+Revenue Customs Division seizures

-Information regarding all Revenue Customs seizures, including Revenue Customs drug seizures, are held in the Revenue National Seizure Register on C-NET, which is a secure networked intelligence system.
-Only Revenue Commissioners seizures are recorded on this register.
-As set out in Table 18 in the Revenue Commissioners Annual Report 2022, drug seizures are recorded by one of the following product types:
+Information regarding all Revenue Customs seizures, including Revenue Customs drugs seizures, are held in the Revenue National Seizure Register on C-NET, which is a secure networked intelligence system.
+Only Revenue seizures are recorded on this register.
+As set out in Table 18 in the Revenue Annual Report 2023, drugs seizures are recorded by one of the following product types:

-- Cannabis (herbal and resin)
+- cannabis (herbal and resin)

-- Cocaine and heroin, and
+- · cocaine and heroin, and

-- Amphetamines, ecstasy, and other (Revenue Commissioners 2023).
+- amphetamines, ecstasy, and other (Revenue 2024).

 No further category breakdown is available.
-When a prosecution is pending, or presumptive field tests are not available, only samples are sent to FSI for analysis (personal communication, Revenue Commissioners Press and Media Division, 2017).
+When a prosecution is pending, or presumptive field tests are not available, only samples are sent to FSI for analysis (personal communication, Revenue Press and Media Division, 2017).

-Drug interceptions by the Revenue Commissioners and joint operations in 2022 resulted in 10,357 seizures (3603 kg), which were estimated to be valued at €46.57 million (Revenue Commissioners 2023).
-The number of seizures for cocaine and heroin intercepted in 2022 (143) was lower than those intercepted in 2021 (174).
-The overall weight of these seizures was estimated at 143 kg and had a value of €10.62 million (Revenue Commissioners 2023).
-In 2022, a total of 1683 kg of cannabis (herbal and resin) with an estimated value of €30.98 million was intercepted in 2,354 separate seizures (Revenue Commissioners 2023).
-While the number of seizures reduced significantly in 2022 (-56%), the weight of seizures reported was only approximately 4% lower than that reported in 2021.
-Similarly, the estimated cost of products seized in 2022 was only 4.6% lower than that reported in 2021.
-The highest number of seizures reported by Customs officers was for amphetamines, ecstasy, and other types of drugs (7,860).
-The estimated weight of these substances was 1777 kg, and they had an estimated value of €4.97 million (Revenue Commissioners 2023).
+Drug interceptions by the Revenue and joint operations in 2023 resulted in 9,217 seizures (9085kg), which were estimated to be valued at €302 million (Revenue 2024).
+The number of seizures for cocaine and heroin intercepted in 2023 (111) was lower than those intercepted in 2022 (143).
+The overall weight of these seizures was estimated at 3178 kg and had a value of €226.7 million (Revenue 2024).
+In 2023, a total of 3491 kg of cannabis (herbal and resin) with an estimated value of €66.8 million was intercepted in 2,513 separate seizures (Revenue 2024).
+The number of cannabis seizures in 2023 (2,513) was nearly 7% higher than 2022 (2,354).
+However, it was noted that the quantity seized in 2023 (3491 kg) was just over double the quantity seized in 2022 (1683 kg).
+Similarly, the estimated cost of products seized in 2023 (€66.8 million) was over double the cost reported in 2022 (€30.98 million).
+The highest number of seizures reported by Customs officers was for amphetamines, ecstasy, and other types of drugs (6593).
+The estimated weight of these substances was 2416 kg, and they had an estimated value of €8.5 million (Revenue 2024).